serialc/AdventOfCode/README.md

 * Day 25: Cracking encryption - Needed to populate array once with sequential transforms once rather than testing possible loop values against public key.
 * Day 23: Cups reorganization - Rather than use an array and making changes, I needed to use a linked-list data structure comprised of a hash/dict that simply pointed to next cup.
 Each turn then only had a remove and insert update rather than searching and updating the array.
+* Day 19: Missed logic catch - Detected junk at the end of a string but counting logic flow didn't catch it.
+Took a long time to find error.